Filesystem as Context: Building an AI Detective with bash-tool

 }

-The createBashTool call is doing the heavy lifting here.
+The createBashTool call does the heavy lifting.
 It takes a flat map of file paths to contents and mounts them into a virtual filesystem.
-The returned tools object exposes bash, readFile, and writeFile - standard AI SDK tools that the model can invoke during its agentic loop.
+The returned tools object exposes bash, readFile, and writeFile, all standard AI SDK tools that the model can invoke during its agentic loop.

 The Investigation Loop